TiWim/BotIrc/README.md

 BotIrc
 ======

 This bot writtent in python is based on
 * irclib
 * ircbot

-It was writtent for personal purpose.
+It was written for personal purpose.